1201 A4 Dress Code Guidelines

 -

-Supervisors may approve exceptions to permit the wearing of jeans and sneakers only in appropriate circumstances, e.g., during an office move or site visit where business casual attire would not be recommended.
-Otherwise, sneakers are not to be worn in the office during the normal workday unless medically necessary.
-Medical documentation from a health care provider requiring the wearing of sneakers in the workplace must be submitted to the Office of Human Resources (OHR) for approval.
+Supervisors may approve exceptions to permit the wearing of jeans and athletic shoes only in appropriate circumstances (e.g., during an office move or site visit where business casual attire would not be recommended).
+Otherwise, athletic shoes are not to be worn in the office during the normal workday unless medically necessary.
+Medical documentation from a health care provider requiring the wearing of athletic shoes in the workplace must be submitted to the Office of Human Resources (OHR) for approval.

 -